Is RSV Still Going Around Right Now for Parents? July 2026 U.S. Update

 All three major respiratory viruses follow seasonal patterns, but they don’t always peak at the same time:

-In spring 2026, RSV appears quieter than flu in many places, while measles remains the bigger public-health story outside the respiratory-virus group.
+In July 2026, the national RSV and COVID-19 hospital-admissions signals are low, while measles remains the bigger public-health story outside the respiratory-virus group.
 You can compare all three respiratory viruses for your state on our homepage or by visiting your state’s individual pages for flu, COVID-19, and RSV.

 How We Track RSV Data

-Local Health Signal tracks RSV using hospital admission data from the CDC’s HHS Protect system.
+Local Health Signal tracks RSV using hospital admission data from CDC’s NHSN Hospital Respiratory Data.
 This measures new RSV-related hospital admissions per 100,000 population each week.
 For more details, see our data sources page.

 See the latest data: RSV Activity Dashboard